Kheirlb/ir-cam/README.md

-# ir-cam
-Thermal Infrared Camera for Propulsion Testing and Analysis
+# Thermal Infrared Camera for Propulsion Testing and Analysis

 This project's objective is to support the SDSU Rocket Project team and their mission.